secureCodeBox/engine/README.md

     "location": "tcp://127.0.0.1:3306"
   }
 ```
+If an Enum is a value it's always used UPPERCASE.
+This is to hold the attribute api consistent, but make shure Enums are recognized as enums.
+In the example above there is an field `severity` with the value `INFORMATIONAL`.
+INFORMATIONAL is represented as value enum inside the data model.

 ### Topic Names for External Tasks
 Topics for external tasks for specific technologies are named as follows:
 ```